dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ## 5 - Animation loop example

 Now I am going to want to make some kind of animation example of what I have worked out thus far.
+When doing anything that involves mutating the geometry over an over again by changing values in the position attribute there is one thing that I must always do and that is to make sure that I always set the needs update boolean of the position attribute to true each time I change the values in the position array.

 ```js
 (function () {